NautilusTrader

 engine.add_strategy(strategy=strategy)

-The strategy config references TWAP parameters, but the execution algorithm itself is a separate component.
+The strategy config carries the TWAP parameters, but the execution algorithm itself is a separate component.

 Add execution algorithms